Chi-teck/drupal_module_checker/README.md

 # Drupal Module Checker

-A simple console tool to scan enabled modules on Drupal 8 sites.
+A simple console tool to scan contributed modules on Drupal 8 sites.

 ## Installation